AMSANJEEV28/AMSANJEEV28/README.md

 # Hey there!
 I'm A M Sanjeev 👋

-I'm a 3rd-year Computer Science and Engineering student at FET, Gurukula Kangri (Deemed to be University) in Haridwar, Uttarakhand.
+I'm a final-year Computer Science and Engineering student at FET, Gurukula Kangri (Deemed to be University) in Haridwar, Uttarakhand.
 Passionate about coding, I find joy in developing web apps and solving challenging coding problems.

 ## What I Do